 What it covers

-The guide has sections to help users locate records relating to women, people from ethnic minorities, enslaved people, and LGBTQ+ people within our collections.
+The guide has sections to help users locate records diverse voices in Hull, relating to women, people from ethnic minorities, enslaved people, and LGBTQ+ people within our collections.
 This includes highlighting particular collections which are likely to be useful and suggesting search terms to use with our catalogues.

 We decided to separate out the history of the Atlantic slave trade from the main page about people from ethnic minorities.
 This was partly because many people are interested in slavery as a research topic, so it’s useful for them to have a dedicated page, but also because Black history is much wider and longer than the history of the slave trade.